 Identifying and Treating Gray Leaf Spot in New Houston Lawns

 Treating gray leaf spot in new lawns is a problem in Houston because of the need to water the new grass and the high humidity we have in the Gulf Coast Region.
-Add in the fact that your new grass may be in a shaded area where it doesn’t dry out and then add the fertilizer in the sod, and a fungus like gray leaf spot can attack your new grass.
+Add in the fact that your new grass may be in a shaded area where it doesn’t dry out and then add the fertilizer in the sod, and a fungus like gray leaf spot can attack and kill your new grass (and your established grass) very quickly.
 Houston Grass South Owner Michael Romine describes how to identify gray leaf spot and then talks about treating gray leaf spot in new lawns in this video.
 Call us at 281-431-7441 for more information.

 Grass is healthy and thriving.
 Thanks for the advice and great service. – Nicole B – September 16, 2017

 Summary of Treating Gray Leaf Spot in New Lawns